How to Read a Poem

-In Great Books programs, the goal of careful reading is often to take up a question of meaning, an interpretive question that has more than one answer.
-Since the form of a poem is part of its meaning (for example, features such as repetition and rhyme may amplify or extend the meaning of a word or idea, adding emphasis, texture, or dimension), we believe that questions about form and technique, about the observable features of a poem, provide an effective point of entry for interpretation.
+The goal of careful reading is often to take up a question of meaning, an interpretive question that has more than one answer.
+Since the form of a poem is part of its meaning (for example, features such as repetition and rhyme may amplify or extend the meaning of a word or idea, adding emphasis, texture, or dimension), questions about form and technique, about the observable features of a poem, provide an effective point of entry for interpretation.
 To ask some of these questions, you’ll need to develop a good ear for the musical qualities of language, particularly how sound and rhythm relate to meaning.
 This approach is one of many ways into a poem.

 Getting Started: Prior Assumptions

 Most readers make three false assumptions when addressing an unfamiliar poem.
 The first is assuming that they should understand what they encounter on the first reading, and if they don’t, that something is wrong with them or with the poem.
 The second is assuming that the poem is a kind of code, that each detail corresponds to one, and only one, thing, and unless they can crack this code, they’ve missed the point.
 The third is assuming that the poem can mean anything readers want it to mean.

 William Carlos Williams wrote a verse addressed to his wife in the poem "January Morning,":